JGCRI/tethys/docs/source/footer.rst

 Acknowledgement
 ===============

-**tethys** is actively developed as an open-source project as a part of the `Integrated Multisector Multiscale Modeling (IM3) <https://im3.pnnl.gov/>`_ project.
-IM3 is a multi-institutional effort led by Pacific Northwest National Laboratory and supported by the `U.S. Department of Energy’s Office of Science <https://www.energy.gov/science/office-science>`_ as part of research in `MultiSector Dynamics <https://climatemodeling.science.energy.gov/program/multisector-dynamics>`_, Earth and Environmental Systems Modeling Program.
+The development of this software was supported by the US Department of Energy, Office of Science, as part of research in MultiSector Dynamics, Earth and Environmental System Modeling Program.
+The Pacific Northwest National Laboratory is operated for DOE by Battelle Memorial Institute under contract DE-AC05-76RL01830.
+The views and opinions expressed in this paper are those of the authors alone.